koyalite/koyalite/docs/architecture/step-02-requirements.md

 KoyaLite aims to offer a streamlined developer experience by including a set of essential backend features out-of-the-box:

+- **Project Service**: Central service responsible for creating, updating, provisioning, and managing all project-related metadata, settings, compliance flags, and cascading deletions.
+Supports CLI, API, and UI interfaces for full lifecycle management.

 - **Function Versioning Support**: Edge functions may support versioning, enabling developers to roll back to previous versions, test new changes safely, and manage different stages of deployment.

 - **Scheduled Jobs (Cron-like Tasks)**: Future support for scheduled tasks or cron jobs that allow functions or services to execute periodically without external triggers.